New Viking Age Ring-Shaped Fortress Discovered In Denmark

 The researchers pointed out that Borgring is actually part of a network of similar fortifications erected roughly one thousand years ago at the will of the Danish monarch who is widely credited for uniting Denmark, namely Harald Bluetooth.

-A lot of resources were integrated into their construction, with some of their most notable goals being trade and regional defense as well as, ultimately, fulfilling the task of military outposts for the army of Norsemen who invaded England at the round of the 11th century.
+A lot of resources were integrated into their construction, with some of their most notable goals being trade and regional defence as well as, ultimately, fulfilling the task of military outposts for the army of Norsemen who invaded England at the round of the 11th century.

 In the end, this new research sheds even more light on the roles, structures, and architecture of this sort of Viking Age monuments that proved pivotal to enriching King Harald Bluetooth’s fame and reputation as an imposing historical figure of the early Middle Ages.